 Department/Program Specific Templates:

-Online Learning offers the Online Course Development Program (OCDP) three times a year.
+Online and Adult Learning offers the Online Course Development Program (OCDP) three times a year.

 Faculty participate in the OCDP as a cohort.
 Each cohort will work in the semester prior and develop online courses for the following semester.
-For example, the Summer 2024 OCDP cohort develops Fall 2024 courses; the Fall 2024 OCDP cohort develops Spring 2025 courses, etc.
+For example, the Fall 2026 OCDP cohort develops Spring 2027 courses; the Spring 2027 OCDP cohort develops Summer 2027 courses, etc.

 The OCDP encourages and accelerates the development of quality online programs that align with the university's strategic priorities.
 These priorities include, but are not limited to, the development of courses for Core 39, online degree programs, and high demand courses.